-- Thankyou for requesting our Audio, Video and Still Image Forensic Enhancement, Authentication and Reporting Services (collectively the “Services”).
+- Thank you for requesting our Digital Forensic services (collectively the “Services”).
 These Services are provided by Media Forensics (the “Service Provider”), located in Perth Western Australia subject to the following Terms and Conditions (the “Terms”).

-- By using or requesting our Services, you (the “Client”) are agreeing to these Terms.
+- By using or requesting our Services, you (the “Client”) are agreeing to these Terms and Conditions.
 Please read them carefully.

 - The Client acknowledges and consents to Services being delegated to other trusted businesses and personnel approved by the Service Provider as required, following advice to the Client of these actions.

 - The Client acknowledges and consents to administrative services being provided by other staff.
 The Service Provider will properly supervise the work carried out by any staff working for or on behalf of the Service Provider.

 - The Service Provider reserves the right to vary the estimate of time and the quoted price to complete the required Services or Product following variations in the Client’s requirements or information, data and documents (collectively the “Material”) provided.

 - All references to the Client in this agreement are applicable to the Agent where one is appointed by the Client to act as their representative.

 - The Agent appointed by the Client guarantees that the Client has delegated full authority to act on behalf of and represent the Client in all matters relating to the provision of Services or Product by the Service Provider.

 - The Agent appointed by the Client guarantees to be solely responsible for the prompt payment of all accounts relating to the Services and Product provided by the Service Provider to the Agent in accordance with the Terms of this agreement and as defined in related quotations and invoices.